theengs/decoder/docs/participate/adding-decoders.md

 ```
  "properties":{
       "unit":{
-         "decoder":["bit_static_value", "servicedata", 1, 0, "kg", "lb"]
+         "decoder":["bit_static_value", "svd", 1, 0, "kg", "lb"]
       },
 ```

 The parameters for the "bit_static_value" function are:
-- "servicedata" or "manufacturerdata" - extract the value from the specified data.
+- "svd" or "manufacturerdata" - extract the value from the specified data.
 - 1, the index of the data source where the value exists.
 - 0, the bit position from `3-0`.
 - The return value for bit state `0`.